Privacy statement for job applicants

 The information we ask for is used to assess your suitability for employment.
 You don’t have to provide what we ask for but it might affect your application if you don’t.

-If you use our online application system, this will be collected us.
+If you use our online application system, this information will be collected via the system.

 We ask you for your personal details including name and contact details.
 We will also ask you about your previous experience, education, referees and for answers to questions relevant to the role you have applied for.
-Our recruitment team will have access to all of this information.
+Those directly involved in the recruitment process will have access to all of this information.

 You will also be asked to provide equal opportunities information.
 This is not mandatory information – if you don’t provide it, it will not affect your application.
 This information will not be made available to any staff outside of our recruitment team, including hiring managers, in a way which can identify you.
 Any information you do provide, will be used only to produce and monitor equal opportunities statistics.